vitalitylearning2021/accelLibs/Numba.md

 ---
 layout: default
-title: A couple of ways to sum vectors in Numba
+title: Summing vectors in Numba
 ---

 Numba is a powerful Python library designed to accelerate numerical computations by compiling Python code to optimized machine code at runtime.
 It uses the `LLVM` compiler infrastructure to target CPUs and GPUs, making it an excellent tool for data-intensive tasks.
 With its straightforward syntax, Numba enables developers to write GPU-accelerated programs in Python, eliminating the need to work directly with low-level languages like C or CUDA.